ovidiopr/scattnlay/README.md

 Compile Code
 -------------
 To compile the source you will need a C++11 capable compiler.
-To use MultiPrecision feature you need to install Boost.Multiprecision
+To use optional MultiPrecision feature you need to install Boost.Multiprecision library (package names are given in Ubuntu\Debian notation):
-library:

  - **libboost-all-dev (>= 1.58.0)**